runtimeverification/verified-smart-contracts/bihu/README.md

 ### Mechanized Specifications and Proofs

-Following the formal verification methodology, we formalized the high-level specification of the smart contracts, based on the [informal specification], and Bihu team confirmed that the specification correctly captures the intended behavior of their contract.
+Following our formal verification methodology described above, we formalized the high-level specification of the smart contracts based on the [informal specification], and the Bihu team has confirmed that the specification correctly captured the intended behavior of their contract.
 Then, we refined the specification all the way down to the Ethereum Virtual Machine (EVM) level to capture the EVM-specific details.
 The EVM-level specification is fully mechanized within and automatically verified by our EVM verifier, a correct-by-construction deductive program verifier derived from [KEVM] and [K-framework]'s [reachability logic theorem prover].